ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a GI tract NET. Use the menu to see other pages.

-This section tells you the treatments that are the standard of care for this type of cancer.
+This section explains the types of treatments that are the standard of care for a GI tract NET.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are also encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
-This is called a multidisciplinary team.
-Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+This is called a multidisciplinary team and is especially important for people with a NET.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
+Treatment options and recommendations depend on several factors, including the stage and grade of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of talks are called “shared decision making.”
+Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision making is particularly important for a GI tract NET because there are different treatment options.
 Learn more about making treatment decisions.

-Talk with your health care team about the possible side effects of the specific operation beforehand and how they will be relieved or managed.
+Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.

-Surgical options for a GI carcinoid tumor
+Surgical options for a GI tract NET include: